koronkowy/koronkowy/README.md

 - **Event marketing** - I've run and participated in a large number of cybersecurity and opensource conferences and also have experience working running tradeshows in the tradeshow industry itself.
 I love events!
 - **Community management** – I’m passionate about building relationships and fostering engagement.
 I also have a lot of experience organizing and running events, particularly in the cybersecurity space

+I'm building out my MuchSkills portfolio here so you can take a look at the various skills I can bring to teams and projects: [https://app.muchskills.com/user/lacey]()

 Current Employment / Main Projects
 ======================
 - [HushCon](https://hushcon.com/): I started attending HushCon in 2018 at HushCon West in Seattle, WA.
 I’ve been back to HushCon West every year since.
 And now I am helping organize the conference as a sponsorship coordinator.
 HushCon is a premier security conference with hush rules on all talks that happen.
 I also attended HushCon East located in NYC in 2022 and 2023 and please [reach out](https://hushcon.com/sponsors.php) if you’d like to talk about sponsorship -- we have a really neat sponsorship prospectus that I help maintain.